Eiza González: Other projects

 González has been a spokesperson for numerous brands.
 In 2008, González was chosen as the new face of Color Trend for cosmetics brand Avon in Mexico.
 In 2009, she filmed commercials for the skincare brand Asepxia.
 She was announced as the newest brand ambassador for the skincare line Neutrogena in February 2015, and filmed advertisements in both Spanish and English to promote the brand.

 Following the success of her debut performance in Lola, érase una vez, González signed a deal with EMI Televisa to record her own album as a solo artist in late 2008.
 Pre-production and recording for González's debut album, Contracorriente, called Counter-current in English, began in fall 2008; the album was recorded in Los Angeles, Texas, and Mexico City.
 The album was released in Mexico on 24 November 2009.
 It was released in the US on 26 January 2010.
 The album's only single, "Mi destino soy yo" was released in Mexico on 20 October 2009.
 To promote the single, she performed at televised music festivals and concerts across Mexico.
 Because of the Sueña conmigo musical tour in Argentina, González was unable to embark on a longer tour for the album or release a second single.

 In June 2011, González announced that she wished to focus on the production and recording of her second solo album.
 She also revealed that she planned to spend the remainder of the year working on new music and would not return to film or television projects until the album was completed.
 She completed production on her second album during the first months of 2012.
 The album was recorded in Mexico City, Texas and the Dominican Republic.

 The first single off her second album, "Te Acordarás de Mí", was released for digital download on iTunes for Mexico on 16 April 2012, and 22 May 2012 for the U.S. The song was co-written by González, singer-songwriter Alejandra Alberti, and Carlos Lara in Mexico City.
 The album, also titled Te Acordarás de Mí, was released on 12 June 2012 in Mexico in physical and digital format, and digitally on iTunes the U.S. on the same day.
 The album contains 12 songs, of which González co-wrote three.
 Te Acordarás de Mí debuted at number 66 on the Mexican Charts.
 "Invisible" was announced as the second single, and was released on the radio in Mexico on 1 August 2012.

 Personal life

-As of late August 2013, González was living in Los Angeles.
+Besides her native Spanish, Gonzalez speaks English and Italian fluently and some French.
 In September 2015, she revealed that she struggled with depression and compulsive overeating from age 15 to age 20 as a result of her father's death.
+Since April 2025, González has been in a relationship with Bulgarian tennis player Grigor Dimitrov.